jonesd/abora-white/ReadMe.txt

 --------------------

-Currently there is not much to look at, but you can build and run tests on the code if you have Ant installed.
+Currently there is not much to look at, but you can build and run tests on the code if you have Maven installed.

-> ant
+> mavn clean install

-> ant test

 Copyright 2003 David G Jones